halekseeey/ERC721Emplementation/README.md

 This project implemented the MyContract contract, which supports the ERC721 standard.
 The contract also implemented three minting functions:

 - mint - payble, accepts the number of tokens that need to be minted
-- signedMint - accepts a unique signature and sends one token to the user
+- signedMint - accepts the number of tokens, nonce, unique signature that signed by owner
 - setMint - mint for user once a set of 6 tokens

 All contracts can be seen in the directory /contracts